HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 * We will see first how to properly name colors in [2.
 Color naming](#2-color-naming)
 * Then we will see the most important theme attribute for color [3.
 Color theme attributes](#3-color-theme-attributes) and how to apply them in our theme.
 [4.
 Update your theme with your colors](#4-update-your-theme-with-your-colors)
 * After that, we will see how the widgets behave with the theme colors.
 [5.
 Widgets and default attributes.](#5-widgets-and-default-attributes)
 * Later on, we will apply different themes to our app in [6.
-More Themes](#6-more-themes) and add custom theme attributes.
+I need more Themes](#6-i-need-more-themes) and add custom theme attributes.
 [7.
 What if 12 attributes are not enough](#7-what-if-12-attributes-are-not-enough)
 * And finally we will see some extra points in [8.
 Extra](#8-extra)

 > [Material Design Documentation](https://material.io/develop/android) is being updated constantly.
 Some of the information here presented might be slightly different in new Material Design versions.